joebobmiles/yjson/README.md

 ## Caveats

- 1. All YJSON objects sync together.
-What you do to one object, affects another object.
-This will be fixed later by assigning each new object a unique ID.
-    Then only objects that have purposefully shared IDs will sync.
- 2. You cannot create more than one YJSON object per Yjs Document.
-Each call of `yjson` creates a new empty object with the same ID as the last object, overwriting that object.
-Again, this will be fixed by providing each new object a unique ID.
- 3. Yjs Text shared types are not supported.
+ 1. Yjs Text shared types are not supported.
 In the future, any string you put in a YJSON object will be transformed into Yjs Text instances.
- 4. YJSON objects currently provide no system for subscribing or observing updates.
+ 1. YJSON objects currently provide no system for subscribing or observing updates.
 This will be implemented in the future to allow for interaction with functional reactive systems like React.